-In 2017 the House of European History opened its doors in Brussels.
-The museum gives visitors an opportunity to learn about European history and reflect on its meaning for the present day.
+In 2017, the House of European History opened its doors in Brussels for the first time.
+The museum gives visitors the opportunity to learn more about European history and reflect on its present day significance.

-The permanent exhibition focuses on 20th century history across the European continent and on the history of European convergence, viewed from a broad historical perspective and bringing together contrasting experiences of Europeans in history.
+The permanent exhibition focuses on pan-European twentieth-century history and on integration from a broad perspective by bringing together the contrasting experiences of Europeans from across the continent.
 The House of European History also hosts temporary exhibitions.

-The content of the exhibition was developed by an interdisciplinary Academic Project Team of historians, museologists, educational specialists and administrators from 18 different Member States.
-A high-level advisory board (Academic Committee) of internationally-renowned historians and museologists ensures the academic accuracy and relevance of the content of the exhibitions.
+Exhibition contents were put together by an interdisciplinary academic project team comprising historians, museologists, education specialists and administrators from eighteen Member States.
+A high-level advisory board (academic committee) made up of internationally-renowned historians and museologists ensures academic accuracy and exhibit relevance.

 Admission to the House of European History is free and open to all.

 Project development cost approximately €52.4m.
 This covered the conversion, extension and renovation of the Eastman building as well as the development of the permanent exhibition and first temporary exhibition.